-- (b) The following are required to qualify as a Redevelopment Project: - (i) The site currently contains or contained at least one structure used for commercial, residential, educational, or governmental purposes. - (ii) The application proposes adaptive re-use with historic rehabilitation credits and/or new construction. - (iii) Any required demolition has been completed or is scheduled for completion in 2020 (not including the project buildings). - (iv) A unit of local government initiated the project, evidenced by a Request for Proposal,

-Council minutes, or other documentation stipulating the project was originally envisioned by the local government, and has invested community development resources in the Half Mile area within the last ten years.
+- (b) The following are required to qualify as a Redevelopment Project: - (i) The site currently contains or contained at least one structure used for commercial, residential, educational, or governmental purposes. - (ii) The application proposes adaptive re-use with historic rehabilitation credits and/or new construction. - (iii) Any required demolition has been completed or is scheduled for completion in 2020 (not including the project buildings).
+For a Rental Assistance Demonstration (RAD) project under the U.S. Department of Housing and Urban Development (HUD), any required demolition must be scheduled to be completed by June 30, 2021. - (iv) A unit of local government initiated the project, evidenced by a Request for Proposal, Council minutes, or other documentation stipulating the project was originally envisioned by the local government, and has invested community development resources in the Half Mile area within the last ten years.
 A resolution will not suffice as evidence of local government initiation. - (v) As of the preliminary application deadline, a unit of local government formally adopted a plan to address the deterioration (if any) in the Half Mile area and approved one or more of the following for the project: - donation of at least one parcel of land, - waiver of impact, tap, or related fees normally charged, - commitment to lend/grant at least \$750,000 in the Metro region and \$250,000 in the East, Central or West of its housing development funds (net of any amount paid to the unit of government) as a source of permanent funding, or - is part of the Rental Assistance Demonstration (RAD) program under the U.S. Department of Housing and Urban Development (HUD).